Bellarmine-Jefferson High School: Volleyball

 Both teams play their home games in Keating Memorial Gymnasium (nicknamed "The Guard House") on campus.
-The girls team won seven consecutive Santa Cruz league titles from 2006-2012.
+The girls team won seven consecutive Santa Cruz league titles from 2006 to 2012.
 The girls had a 49-1 record during that time which included a winning streak of 46 matches.
 In 2009, the team advanced all the way to the CIF-SS Division IVA Championship game, the only title game appearance in school history.
 The Lady Guards had advanced to the CIF Quarterfinals in 1993 and 2008.
 In 2010 the girls reached the CIF Semi-Finals and then the Quarterfinals in 2011 - both years falling to the eventual division champion.
 The boys team also has fared well in recent years, qualifying for the CIF-SS Division V playoffs three consecutive years and having their finest season in 2007 when they advanced to the CIF Quarterfinals.

 Baseball/Softball

 The baseball team plays its home games at Burbank's Brace Park and competes in CIF-SS Division V. The team ended an almost twenty-year drought by winning the Santa Fe League Championship in 2005.
-The team qualified for the CIF-SS playoffs for nine consecutive years from 2003-2011.
+The team qualified for the CIF-SS playoffs for nine consecutive years from 2003 to 2011.
 The softball team competes at Burbank's Gross Park and has qualified for the CIF-SS playoffs in each of the last nine seasons, winning its first playoff game since 1994 in 2008.
 The softball team has developed into one of the finest in the area.
-The Lady Guards have won five consecutive Santa Cruz League Championships from 2010-2014 (losing only one game during that time - by forfeit) and advanced to three consecutive CIF-SS Championship games, losing to Pomona Catholic in 2011 and again in 2012, before finally breaking through and winning the school's first CIF-SS softball championship on June 1, 2013, 8-4 over Mary Star of the Sea.
+The Lady Guards have won five consecutive Santa Cruz League Championships from 2010 to 2014 (losing only one game during that time - by forfeit) and advanced to three consecutive CIF-SS Championship games, losing to Pomona Catholic in 2011 and again in 2012, before finally breaking through and winning the school's first CIF-SS softball championship on June 1, 2013, 8-4 over Mary Star of the Sea.